nyu-dh/website/source/_news/2021-12-15-spring-2022-classes.md

   - teaching
   - certificate
 link: /curriculum/courses
-date: 2022-01-02
+date: 2021-11-01
 featureUntil: 2022-03-01
 abstract: |
-  Registration for Spring 2022 classes is open.
-See some of the courses in Digital Humanities being taught in the DHSS program and around the university in the new semester's course directory.
+  Registration is open for Spring 2022 classes, including courses in the Advanced Certificate in Digital Humanities program as well as other digital humanities offerings.

 ---

-Registration for Spring 2022 classes is open.
-See some of the courses in Digital Humanities being taught in the DHSS program and around the university [in the new semester's course directory]({{ 'curriculum/courses' | absolute_url }}).
+Registration is open for [Spring 2022 classes]({{ 'curriculum/courses' | absolute_url }}), including courses in the Advanced Certificate in Digital Humanities program as well as other digital humanities offerings.